puzzle/marina-backend/README.md

 SPRING_PROFILES_ACTIVE=local ./gradlew bootRun
 ```

-For further details on the development envirionment, please see the [corresponding documentation](devenv).
+For further details on the development environment, please see the [corresponding documentation](devenv).

 ## Start Application with Docker pure